 An incoming leader can get overwhelmed with information overload, so being organized is essential.
 Updating lists and prioritizing tasks can make the early days of transition less stressful.

-Your organization probably already has a list of essential documents you’ll need to get started (University of Texas Leadership and Ethics Institute provides their members resources), but here are some of the basics you don’t want to overlook during the process.
+Your organization probably already has a list of essential documents you’ll need to get started, but here are some of the basics you don’t want to overlook during the process.

 Online document storage is available on the platform to upload documents that can be shared with all your admins.
 If you’re a new admin user, simply check document storage in your admin portal to see what’s already been uploaded.

 Once you have obtained and sorted through these documents, you'll be able to focus your efforts on the most pressing issues as a new leader for your organization.
 Uncle Ben (of Spider-Man fame, not the rice) said, “With great power comes great responsibility.”
 You don’t need to be a superhero to learn the value of this lesson.

 As a group leader, you set the tone for the entire organization.
 It’s important that you stay up to the task by being prepared and making the most of the officer transition process.
 Maximize the resources that are available to you and build upon the wisdom of past leaders and current colleagues.
 Orchestrating a successful transition is your first task as a leader, so make it count!